Why Mango is India's National Fruit

 India's National Fruit Mango

-India's National Fruit Mango is the exact cause; the term 'mango' isn't known.
+India's National Fruit Mangoes is the exact cause; the term 'mango' isn't known.

 It is accepted from the Portuguese expression manga, presumably from Malayalam manga.